Cooper-Runstein/React-Personal-Finance-App/README.md

+Project created to track personal finance decisions using a react based system.
+Will include the abilities to add different expenses, incomes, savings, etc., and then check what one's savings accounts would look like given different changes made to inputs.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>